We Provide Family Assisted Treatment services

 We ask that you arrive early for your assessment so you can begin with the counselor on time.
-You will have intake paperwork that needs to be complete before the clinician can see.
-We want to meet with you as soon as you arrive so if you have your paperwork complete, you will only need to sign in and do a brief questionnaire when before being seen.
+You will have intake paperwork that needs to be complete before the clinician can see you.
+We want to meet with you as soon as you arrive so if you have your paperwork complete, you will only need to sign in and do a brief questionnaire before being seen.

 I am nervous, will I have to meet with you and my family member at the same time?

 You will be called back to meet with the clinician and asked a series of questions to help us learn about you and your experiences and what has you motivated to seek help now.
 This is how we begin to develop your plan of action to help you heal.

 Why do I need to have my family member come to my appointment?

 Once our clinician has finished meeting with you, your family member will be asked to meet with the clinician so we can learn from your family member’s perspective what has been going on and how they have been impacted.
 Again, this is a family illness and as much as you want to think you are only hurting yourself, your family has been hurting too.
 We will provide support to your family member at this time but not the information that you have shared – that is confidential (there are very limited reasons to share confidential information, which is explained in your intake paperwork and at the time of the assessment).